timescale/docs/timescaledb/how-to-guides/schema-management/alter.md

 # Altering and updating table schemas
 To modify the schema of an existing hypertable, you can use the `ALTER TABLE` command.
-When you change the hypertable schema, the changes are also propogated to each underlying chunk.
+When you change the hypertable schema, the changes are also propagated to each underlying chunk.

 For example, to add a new column called `address` to a table called `distributors`: